 Additional Supplemental Projects for unforeseen needs that a PJM Transmission Owner identifies later in the year, and which are finalized after July, may be included in the base case if the inclusion of these projects would not disrupt analysis associated with the development of the RTEP violations.
 Such additional Supplemental Projects must comply with the Attachment M-3 Process.
-Once PJM issues its preliminary RTEP models for verification of topology and dispatch prior to initiation of any preliminary RTEP analysis and guality control check in preparation for opening a proposal window.
-PJM will not consider for inclusion in the RTEP base case a subsequently-submitted proposed Supplemental Project(s) that would alleviate a violation identified in the proposal window.
-However, a Transmission Owner, or any other pre-qualified Designated Entity, may submit a project proposal for consideration in the proposal window to address a posted violation that would also address a related need identified in the Attachment M-3 Process.
+Once PJM issues its preliminary RTEP models for verification of topology and dispatch prior to initiation of any preliminary RTEP analysis and quality control check in preparation for opening a proposal window, PJM will not consider for inclusion in the RTEP base case a subsequently-submitted proposed Supplemental Project(s) that would alleviate a violation identified in the proposal window.
+However, a Transmission Owner, or any other pre-qualified Designated Entity, may submit a project proposal for consideration in the Attachment M-3 Arocess.